-A bachelor's degree in chemistry from the Faculty of Science is the initial step.
+First, there's my bachelor's degree in Chemistry from the Faculty of Science.

 In high school, I was a dreamer engaged in student union activities while my then-girlfriend was a realist focused on academic excellence.
 We had divergent ambitions.
 After high school, we went to separate universities; I studied Chemistry, while she enrolled in business school.
 During a summer holiday, she broke up with me, criticizing my lack of ambition for our future.
 "Come on, Victor, can you be more mature?" she chided before walking away.